John Joseph Gibbons

-Early life and career
+Early life and education

-Gibbons was born in Newark, New Jersey, on December 8, 1924, and was raised in Belleville.
-His father worked for a local brewery and his mother was a homemaker.
-He graduated from Saint Benedict's Preparatory School in 1942.
-He served in the United States Navy from 1943 to 1946.
-Gibbons graduated from the College of the Holy Cross in 1947 with a Bachelor of Science degree and from Harvard Law School in 1950 with a Bachelor of Laws.
+Gibbons was born in Newark, New Jersey, on December 8, 1924, and was raised in nearby Belleville.
+His father was a dispatcher for a local brewery, and his mother was a hair stylist.
+After graduating from Saint Benedict's Preparatory School in 1942, he served in the United States Navy during World War II from 1943 to 1946.
+His service included a posting at the United States naval base at Guantánamo Bay, Cuba.